CreatorZZY/CreatorZZY.github.io/_posts/2019-08-10-Right-Click-and-Open-The-Folder-With-VSCODE.md

 #### First Step

 Open the `regedit` and locate the postion `HKEY_CLASSES_ROOT\Directory\Background\shell\`.

 Create a new Key under the `shell`.
 The name of the Key is random if you like.
-As the example, I named it `Open Here In VS Code`
+As the example, I named it `Open Here In VS Code`.

 Create a new Key under the `Open Here In VS Code` with the name `command`.

 ![IMG](/img/2019-08-10-Right-Click-and-Open-The-Folder-With-VSCODE/IMG2.png){: .center-block :}